 A precious refuge for nature in the city

-Kota Damansara Community Forest (KDCF) is a remnant of the lowland dipterocarp forest that once cloaked Selangor.
-It covers just over 800 acres and is a precious refuge for flora and fauna and a much needed green lung for the urban population of the Klang Valley.
-KDCF Society was established in 2011.
-It comprises concerned individuals and organizations that care about the forest.
-Together with the Selangor Forestry Department, we are working to ensure that the Kota Damansara Forest endures for the protection of nature and the benefit of current and future generations.
-Join us as we fulfill our vision for a model community-managed forest in the city.
+Kota Damansara Community Forest is a remnant of the lowland dipterocarp forest that once cloaked Selangor.
+It covers just over 800 acres and is a precious refuge for flora and fauna and a much needed green lung for the urban population of Greater KL.

 The forest trails of Kota Damansara forest are our pride and joy.
 They have been carefully designed and painstakingly constructed over many years by volunteers and Temuan Orang Asli in close consultation with the Selangor Forestry Department.
-So far, a total of 14 km of trails have been built.
-The latest addition is a 3.5 km hiking loop (the Unity Peak and Denai Tiga Puteri trails) which allows visitors to enjoy a panoramic view from the highest part of the Forest … [READ ON] about Trail network
+So far, a total of 14 km of trails have been constructed in phases beginning with the Petaling Trail and Scouts Trail, followed by the Temuan Trail, Harmoni Trail, Sahabat Trail, and the Unity Trail which joined the access trails from the Section 9 forest entrance to the trails from Section 10.
+In 2017, the Serenity Trail and Salleh Trail were added to the network.
+The abovementioned trails are all built according to International Mountain Biking Association standards.
+The 3.5 km hiking loop (the Unity Peak and Denai Tiga Puteri trails) allows visitors to enjoy a panoramic view from the highest part of the Forest … [READ ON] about Trail network